|Currently there are no public meetings scheduled for this project.|

 |Phase:||Design & Engineering|

 These modifications will consist of two major features.
 The first planned improvement (Phase I) will be a drainage tunnel gated outlet and channel, which will decrease the time it takes for the water collected behind the dam to drain.
-The second planned improvement (Phase II) will be a system to collect water that has seeped through the dam and foundation.
+The second planned improvement (Phase II) will be a seepage collection system to control potential seepage through the dam embankment and foundation.

 There is no plan at this time to hold public meetings.
 For additional information contact the project manager listed above.